islavisual/dataList/README.md

 ----------------
 <b>addClassIfError</b>: If an error is produced, is added this value to 'class' attribute.

-<b>ajax</b>: This parameter indicates if the read/recovery of data will do in asynchronous / synchronous mode .
+<b>ajax</b>: This parameter indicates if the read/recovery of data will do in asynchronous / synchronous mode.
 By default is 'false'.

+<b>ajaxErrorMessage</b>: Error message if the read/recovery of data fail.
+By default is 'Request failed'.

+<b>datalistAttr</b>: This parameter is the field will save the select name with the options.

 ```javascript
 // Define the values
 var optionsDT = {